-Taking care of your sexual health means more than being free from sexually transmittable infections or diseases (STIs or STDs); it also means taking responsibility for your body, your health, your partner's health and your decisions about sex.
+Taking care of your sexual health means more than being free from sexually transmissible infections or diseases (STIs or STDs); it also means taking responsibility for your body, your health, your partner's health and your decisions about sex.
 Talk freely to your partner to ensure you are both ready for sex.
 Always use condoms as condoms are the only form of contraception that protects against STIs (Sexually Transmitted Infections) and unplanned pregnancy.
 But women should also consider a form of contraception to ensure safety against an unplanned pregnancy.
 If you have any sexual health concerns consult your GP.

-Allianz Care Australia has important information on some of these topics, which can be found at: https://www.allianzcare.com.au/en/blog.html under the headings of 'Staying healthy in Australia'.
+Allianz Global Assistance has some short animated clips (between 35-58 sec) to explore some of these topics.
+These -can be found at: https://allianzassistancehealth.com.au/en/studentvisa-oshc/living-in-australia/ under the headings of 'Student'life in~Australia' and 'Study Life'.